dgraph-io/pydgraph/README.md

 The upsert block also allows specifying a conditional mutation block using an `@if` directive.
 The mutation is executed only when the specified condition is true.
 If the condition is false, the mutation is silently ignored.

-See more about Conditional Upsert [Here](https://docs.dgraph.io/mutations/#conditional-upsert).
+See more about Conditional Upserts [here](https://docs.dgraph.io/mutations/#conditional-upsert).

 ```python
 query = """